-The findings from the survey, released on March 5, show that the majority (76 percent) of institutions’ outreach and recruitment efforts to prospective students in China had been affected.
+The findings from the survey—Academic Student Mobility to and from China— show that the majority (76 percent) of institutions’ outreach and recruitment efforts to prospective students in China had been affected.
 Specifically, more than half (51 percent) of responding institutions had cancelled recruitment activities in China.

 Other impacts, including “students not being able to obtain official transcripts for applications due to school closures, students not being able to attend visa interviews, and US schools not being able to work with local recruitment agents and agencies,” were also noted in the survey report.

-The survey is part of a series, which will include additional countries as the situation unfolds globally.
+The survey, released March 5, is part of a series, which will include additional countries as the situation unfolds globally.